tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated: 221013, wp-content .htacces so it protect themes js files:)
 - Updated: 2201008  .htacces1 for betrer spam preotect wp.login/register:)
 - Updated: 2201007 wpcontent uploads folder, no you can only download if you are admin/photo, prevents stealers!
 - Updated: 221004  All folders/htacces files checked -checked Lynx checker:)